web-platform-tests/rfcs/rfcs/polyfill_testing.md

 * Page structure and loaded resources are not modified.

 Concerns:
-* All tests which don't already include one of these resources (e.g. ref tests) would need to be modified to include them.
+* All tests which don't already include one of these resources (e.g. reftests) would need to be modified to include them.
 This would represent an ongoing maintenance burden to ensure that new tests add these resources and failure to do so wouldn't be caught by existing tests.
 Likely this would result in a